 - Haining Zhong, Ph.D., Associate Professor OHSU Vollum Institute

 - Peter Zuber, Ph.D., Professor, OHSU School of Dentistry

 Bacteriology Research Group

-Starting May 22, 2020, SoD is hosting a monthly Bacteriology Research Group, featuring discussion and presentations by faculty and staff in this field across the OHSU campus and beyond.
+SoD hosts a monthly Bacteriology Research Group, featuring discussion and presentations by faculty and staff in this field across the OHSU campus and beyond.
+Most sessions are held on the 3rd Friday of the month at 1:00pm.
 Please contact Stephanie Momeni , Postdoctoral Scholar in Dr. Hui Wu's lab, for more information.